 Before you can welcome the importance of the new research, you should comprehend a fragment about diabetes.

 Diabetes is a condition that happens when your blood sugar reaches abnormally high levels.
 Think of a group of Snickers bars swimming in your bloodstream.
 Nevertheless, that is not precisely how it operates, I hope you understand.
-Besides, you have excess glucose moving through your bloodstream that could cause severe issues.
+Besides, you have excess glucose moving through your bloodstream which could cause severe issues.

 Prolonged high levels of sugar can cause many problems, including: